 Insurance cover and professional protection for veterinarians

-The VDA brings superior professional indemnity insurance cover to members of the veterinary profession.
-VDA members are eligible for Lloyd’s malpractice insurance cover that integrates with the VDA’s defense services to bring the best protection to members of the veterinary profession.
-Lloyd’s Underwriters offer this special cover exclusively through the VDA.
-The cover is available in the USA (for companion/pet animal veterinarians only), South Africa and Australia, but may be extended to other countries in the future.
+The VDA brings quality professional protection to members of the veterinary profession.
+In the USA and Australia, members are eligible for Lloyd’s malpractice insurance cover, which integrates with the VDA’s defense services to bring superior protection to members of the veterinary profession.
+Lloyd’s offers this special cover exclusively through the VDA.
+In addition, the VDA offers a full range of business and personal cover to its US and Australian members.
+South Africa is the first country in which members are indemnified by the VDA from the VDA’s reserve funds for malpractice.
+The Lloyd’s malpractice insurance cover may be extended to Europe, China, Canada and other countries in the future.

 Protection for animal owners